monofor/jenkins-docker/README.md

 We will also use yarn for dependency management.

+#### Terraform (0.11.10)

+Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
+Terraform can manage existing and popular service providers as well as custom in-house solutions.

 #### SonarQube dotnet tool (4.4)

 This image also contains SonarQube plugin for dotnet.